wasmagents/claude-commands/README.md

 ### Creating a Checkpoint

-At the end of your session, simply run:
+At the end of your session:

 ```
 /checkpoint
 ```

-Claude Code will automatically:
+Claude Code will automatically create `./sessions/claude-checkpoint-YYYYMMDD-HHMMSS.md` with complete session context.
-1. Gather all git information
-2. Summarize your session work
-3. Document files changed with line numbers
-4. Capture current state and next steps
-5. Save checkpoint to `./sessions/claude-checkpoint-YYYYMMDD-HHMMSS.md`

 ### Resuming from a Checkpoint

-In your next session, provide the checkpoint file:
+In your next session:

 ```
 I'm resuming from a previous session.
 Please read ./sessions/claude-checkpoint-YYYYMMDD-HHMMSS.md